adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 The Data
 --------

-We will use `flwr_datasets` to easily download and partition the `CIFAR-10` dataset.
+This tutorial uses `Flower Datasets <https://flower.ai/docs/datasets/>`_ to easily download and partition the `CIFAR-10` dataset.
 In this example you'll make use of the `IidPartitioner <https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.IidPartitioner.html#flwr_datasets.partitioner.IidPartitioner>`_ to generate `num_partitions` partitions.
 You can choose `other partitioners <https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.html>`_ available in Flower Datasets.
 Each `ClientApp` will call this function to create dataloaders with the data that correspond to their data partition.